 This is backwards.
 Gratitude before the manifestation is what makes the manifestation possible.
 Neville called this "living in the end."
 Your brain doesn't know the difference between a vividly imagined experience and a real one — fMRI studies confirm this.

 So when you feel genuine gratitude for something that hasn't happened yet, your brain treats it as real.
 And your RAS starts filtering reality to match.
+But if you've been doing this and still not seeing results, there may be deeper blocks overriding your practice.

 Start tonight.
 Before you close your eyes, think of 3 specific things from today that went well — no matter how small.
 Feel the warmth of that recognition.
 Then imagine 3 things you want as if they've already arrived.
 Feel the gratitude for that.